Meghan Ferrall-Fairbanks, PhD

 Gregory Kimmel, PhD

-Born and raised in NYC till I was 17.
-I moved to Florida with my parents my senior year of high school, and went to the University of Florida for undergrad.
-I then moved back to NYC for a year teaching chess and mathematics to children.
-Later, I went to Northwestern University, where I received my PhD in applied mathematics.
-I now work in Dr. Altrock’s lab in the IMO dept. where I work to develop mechanistic models using game theory that explain cancer progression and cancer treatment.
-When I’m not working, I enjoy playing racketball, beach volleyball and chess.
+Born and raised in NYC, Gregory moved to Florida with his parents before his senior year of high school, and went to the University of Florida for undergrad.
+He then moved back to NYC for a year teaching chess and mathematics.
+Later, He went to Northwestern University, where he received his PhD in applied mathematics.
+Gregory now works in Dr. Altrock’s lab at IMO, where his work focuses on developing mechanistic models of tumor ecology using evolutionary game theory, to explain cancer progression and cancer treatment.
+When Gregory is not working, he enjoys playing racketball, beach volleyball and chess.